pzhaojohnson/rnacanvas.math/README.md

-In general throughout this package collections of numbers are to be passed to functions/methods in the form of arrays, as opposed to argument lists.
+In general throughout this package collections of numbers are to be passed to functions/methods in the form of arrays, as opposed to lists of arguments.

 ```javascript
 sum([1, 2, 3, 4, 5]); // do this